intuit/bias-detector/README.md

 2. Equal Opportunity - tests whether the True Positive Rates of 2 groups are equal (how likely is the model to predict correctly the positive class for each group).
 2. Predictive Equality - tests whether there False Positive Rates of 2 groups are equal (how likely is the model to predict incorrectly the positive class for each group).

+### Attention
+The Bias Detector is based on statistical data from the US and therefore should be used only with US originated data.
+We hope to support more countries in the future.

 ### Usage

 **Install the package**